Species | Species Profiles | Badger

 Badgers are protected under the Wildlife Acts (Wildlife Act, 1976; Wildlife Amendment Act, 2000), and in Northern Ireland under the Wildlife (N.I.)
 Order of 1985.
 Also protected under Appendix III of the Berne Convention.

-Written by Dr Chris Smal
+Dr Chris Smal

 Dr Chris Smal commenced research on Irish mammals in 1974 and conducted the Badger and Habitat Survey of Ireland from 1989 to 1995 and, thereafter, was involved in additional badger studies for the Department of Agriculture, Fisheries and Food.
 He is presently an independent wildlife consultant.